shilpaalex-ui/Test-automation-portfolio/README.md

 # Test-automation-portfolio
-Portfolio of my Test automation projects in, Java, and Appium This project has a basic test to open Instagram website on an Android device using Appium and Chrome browser.
+Portfolio of my Test automation projects in, Java, TestNG and Appium This project has a basic test to open Instagram website on an Android device using Appium and Chrome browser.

 # What it does